Milkshiift/GoofCord/README.md

 * Install from [AUR](https://aur.archlinux.org/packages/goofcord-bin) if you run an Arch-based OS (e.g., Arch Linux, Manjaro).
 Here's an example using yay:
 `yay -S goofcord-bin`

+### macOS 🍏

+* Install with prebuilt binaries from the [releases](https://github.com/Milkshiift/GoofCord/releases/latest) page.
+Choose the file ending with `mac-arm64.dmg` if your computer uses Apple Silicon processor.
+[Mac computers with Apple Silicon](https://support.apple.com/en-us/HT211814)
+Choose the file that ends with `mac-x64.dmg` if your computer uses Intel processor.

 Everything you'll need can be found in the Discords settings.
 To open GoofCord settings, look for the topmost button.